m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 published: false
 title: Becoming More Functional
 ---
-People on [/r/scala](https://www.reddit.com/r/scala/) sometimes ask how to make their Scala
+People on [/r/scala](https://www.reddit.com/r/scala/) sometimes ask how to make their Scala more functional, or about what "advanced" techniques they should learn.

 http://twitter.github.io/effectivescala/
 Your list is pretty good, and I think the best practices you link is good.
 Some next steps I'd say are: